libremfg/rhize-docs/content/explanations/manufacturing-data-hub.md

 This article explains what the components of a _Manufacturing Data Hub_ (MDH) are and why the system must have these particular components to meet the needs of large, modern manufacturing environments.

 In another phrasing, this article explains why Rhize made the choices it did to become the world's first manufacturing data hub.
-However, the scope of this article is the design considerations that define an MDH in general.
 For introductory explanations about Rhize in particular, read [What is Rhize?]({{< relref "/get-started/introduction" >}}) and [How Rhize works]({{< relref "/get-started/how-rhize-works" >}}).